7/8 As A Mixed Number

 A fraction represents a part of a whole, where the numerator (top number) indicates how many parts we have, and the denominator (bottom number) shows how many equal parts make up the whole.
 The fraction 7/8 means we have 7 parts out of 8 equal parts that make up a complete whole.
 When we convert this to a mixed number, we're essentially expressing the same value in a different format that separates the whole number portion from the fractional portion.

-However, we can still represent 7/8 as a mixed number by recognizing that it's less than one whole unit.
-In mathematical terms, we would write this as 0 7/8, where the 0 represents zero whole units and 7/8 represents the fractional part.
+That said, we can still represent 7/8 as a mixed number by recognizing that it's less than one whole unit.
+And in mathematical terms, we would write this as 0 7/8, where the 0 represents zero whole units and 7/8 represents the fractional part.
 This notation is technically correct but often unnecessary since the fraction 7/8 already clearly communicates the value.

 Step-by-Step Conversion Process